pipelight/doc.pipelight/helpers/composition.md

 You can use a function instead of an object to define a pipeline

-You've been use to define objects with the option API.
+You've been accustomed to define objects with the option API.

 ```ts
 const my_pipeline = {